BenJMudd/llvm-project/llvm/docs/UserGuides.rst

 Optimizations
 -------------

+:doc:`WritingAnLLVMPass`
+   Information on how to write LLVM transformations and analyses.

 :doc:`WritingAnLLVMNewPMPass`
    Information on how to write LLVM transformations under the new pass manager.

-:doc:`WritingAnLLVMPass`
-   Information on how to write LLVM transformations and analyses under the legacy pass manager.

 :doc:`Passes`
    A list of optimizations and analyses implemented in LLVM.